International Day of Light: May 16th

 This year its also 60 years since we saw the first photons from a laser!

 As a laser loving manufacturer we will of course celebrate, even if only virtually with our ‘I love lasers’ video contribution.
-Watch our competition submission and see why we love lasers!
+Watch our submission, meet some of our staff and hear why they love lasers!

 Read more about all the fun activities thats happening all of the world!